DistastefulBannock/WebScraper/src/main/java/me/bannock/scraper/plugins/README.md

 ```
 <dependency>
     <groupId>com.github.distastefulbannock</groupId>
-    <artifactId>Scraper</artifactId>
+    <artifactId>WebScraper</artifactId>
     <version>1.0-SNAPSHOT</version>
     <scope>provided</scope>
 </dependency>
 ```
 2. Create a main class that extends off of `me.bannock.scraper.plugins.api.Plugin`.
-It is used to provide the plugin loader with your plugin's guice module(s).
+This class is used to provide the plugin loader with your plugin's guice module(s).
 It is not created by guice and so you cannot inject dependencies into it.
 3. Create a file named `plug.json` in the root of your jar's resources.
 The json file should contain the following:
 ```
 {